Home » Drawing Tutorials » People » How to Draw a Nose

 How to Draw a Nose

-1. Draw the nasal bridge.
+1. Draw the center line.

-2. Draw the nostrils.
+2. Draw the bottom curve of the nose.

-3. Draw the wings of the nose.
+3. Draw the nostril on the left.

-4. Add some color to the nose drawing.
+9. Add some colors the nose drawing.

 Additional Materials